M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Method

 Unlike attention mechanisms that utilize explicit query-key-value (QKV) interactions to integrate context, Mamba faces challenges in handling text conditioning integration.
-Therefore, prior Mamba-based works~\cite{fei2024dimba,wang2024lingen,li2024videomamba} only process a single modality with Mamba, relying on additional cross-attention for text control.
+Therefore, prior Mamba-based works~\citep{fei2024dimba,wang2024lingen,li2024videomamba} only process a single modality with Mamba, relying on additional cross-attention for text control.
 In contrast, our \textbf{MM-DiM block} addresses two key challenges for Mamba: (1) facilitating interactions and mutual influence between visual and text tokens, and (2) arranging 3D video latents to seamlessly operate with Mamba.
-As illustrated in Figure~\ref{fig:overview}(b), an MM-DiM block comprises a major branch that processes multi-modal input tokens through an MM-Token Re-Composition operation, followed by an Inv-MM-Token Re-composition step after passing through the state-space model.
-To improve temporal consistency, a light weighted \textit{temporal branch} is incorporated to capture long-range temporal correlations using temporal attention.
+As illustrated in Figure~\ref{fig:overview}(b), an MM-DiM block comprises a major branch that processes multimodal input tokens through an MM-Token Re-Composition operation, followed by an Inv-MM-Token Re-composition step after passing through the SSM.
+To improve temporal consistency, a light weighted \textit{temporal branch} is incorporated to capture long-range temporal correlations.

-\textbf{MM-Token Re-Composition.} Different from the attention operation used in PyramidFlow~\cite{jin2024pyramidal}, which requires a causal attention mask to enforce \textit{temporal autoregressive} prediction.
-In contrast, state-space models (SSMs) inherently operate in a unidirectional and autoregressive fashion but lack the capability for multi-modal integration and spatiotemporal awareness.
-To bridge this gap, as shown in Figure~\ref{fig:overview}(c), we propose the MM-Token Re-Composition, which operates with the following steps:
+\textbf{MM-Token Re-Composition.} Different from the attention operation used in PyramidFlow, which requires a causal attention mask to enforce \textit{temporal autoregressive} prediction, state-space models (SSMs) inherently operate in a unidirectional and autoregressive manner but lack the capability for multimodal integration and spatiotemporal awareness.
+To bridge this gap, as shown in Figure~\ref{fig:overview}(c), we propose the \textit{MM-Token Re-Composition} mechanism, which operates in three key steps: